 Realizing the dream

-Near the end of his first year at Berkeley, Seely spotted a Dodge & Cox position on the Haas job board.
+Near the end of his first year at Berkeley, Dustin spotted a Dodge & Cox position on the Haas job board.
 He applied, got an interview, and then worked with his career counselors to prepare for the appointment.

 “The CFA and MBA combo made me much more attractive to fill that vacant seat,” he says.
 “Without a Berkeley MBA, however, I don’t think I would have gotten that first interview.”

 How might an MBA help you get your dream job?
-Explore the possibilities found in the Evening & Weekend Berkeley MBA Program.
+Explore the possibilities found in the Evening & Weekend Berkeley MBA program.